dmrz/baymax/README.md

 ### Advanced usage

-By default baymax uses aiohttp client for making requests to Telegram API, you can replace it with your own implementation though, check `baymax.default` module to follow `baymax.bot.Bot` dependencies instantiation, you can replace both api component (`baymax.base.BaseTelegramApi`) and http client (`baymax.base.BaseHttpClient`) with your own implementations if your really need.
+By default baymax uses aiohttp client for making requests to Telegram API, you can replace it with your own implementation though, check `baymax.default` module to follow `baymax.bot.Bot` dependencies instantiation.
 Check `baymax.base` for other components that can be replaced.

 ### Middleware example